ibm-cloud-docs/cephaas/connect_vmware.md

 {: #vm-connect-prereq}
 {: step}

-The IBM Storage Ceph as a Service plugin for vSphere is based on the VMware remote plug-in architecture and is distributed and deployed by using an Open Virtualization Appliance (OVA) bundle.
+The {{site.data.keyword.cephaas_full_notm}} plugin for vSphere is based on the VMware remote plug-in architecture and is distributed and deployed by using an Open Virtualization Appliance (OVA) bundle.

 **Appliance requirements**

 The virtual machine appliance requires the following resources:
 - 2 vCPUs and 4 GB of memory Red Hat Enterprise Linux 9.2 or higher